bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 Configure your /etc/bareos-webui/configuration.ini
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since :sinceVersion:`16.2.2: /etc/bareos-webui/configuration.ini` you are able to configure some parameters of the |bareosWebui| to your needs.
+Since :sinceVersion:`16.2.2: /etc/bareos-webui/configuration.ini` you are able to configure some parameters of the |webui| to your needs.

 .. code-block:: bareosconfig
    :caption: /etc/bareos-webui/configuration.ini